Skip to main content

 What businesses does the EAA apply to?

-If you are a business that operates or sells products and services in Europe, wherever you are based, will need to adhere to the EAA.
-The only businesses that are exempt from the law are small companies, which have under 10 employees.
-However, that doesn’t mean small businesses shouldn’t begin to prioritise accessibility to assist their disabled customers – it’s the right thing to do.
+If you are a business that operates or sells products and services in Europe, you must adhere to the EAA wherever you are based.
+The only businesses exempt from the law are small companies with under ten employees.
+However, that doesn’t mean small businesses shouldn’t begin prioritising accessibility to assist their disabled customers—it’s the right thing to do.

 What can businesses do to prepare for the new legislation?